 Sometimes, assessors record information incorrectly.
 For example, the description of a property, its size, number of rooms, or even its usage isn't accurate.

-For example, get a copy of your tax records and review it for some of the following to determine if you should file a property tax appeal:
+For example, get a copy of your tax records and review them for some of the following to determine if you should file a property tax appeal:

 • Is your home correctly classified as residential property?